92 Gold, Kinzua Country and HAPPI are locally owned and operated by the owners of Erie News Now and television stations WICU and WSEE.

 Two of the radio stations have been serving Warren County since the late 1940s.
 They continue to entertain listeners with music and more.

 We are committed to the community.
 Our stations provide local news and weather updates throughout the day.
-92 Gold airs a local morning show weekday mornings.
-Our studio and office is located in downtown Warren.
+All three stations feature a local morning show weekday mornings.

 Lilly Broadcasting is a family-owned company that operates multiple television and radio stations, a cable network and digital platforms.
 Formed in 1999 by brothers Brian and Kevin Lilly, the company is headquartered in Erie, Pennsylvania.
 Lilly Broadcasting’s goal is to inspire, innovate, entertain and inform through excellent programming and community service.

 The company owns and operates Erie television stations WICU (NBC) and WSEE (CBS), Erie News Now and radio station HAPPI 92.7 (WICU-FM).